Emergency Orthodontist Bend

 Orthodontic Care Right When You Need It

-True orthodontic emergencies are rare, but when they occur we are available to you.
+True orthodontic emergencies are rare, but when they occur, we are available to you.
 As a general rule, you should call our orthodontic office when you experience severe pain or have a painful appliance problem you can't take care of yourself.
-We'll be able to schedule an appointment to resolve the problem with emergency orthodontic care in our Bend, OR orthodontic office.
-For emergency orthodontic care right when you need, don’t hesitate to give us a call!
+We'll be able to schedule an appointment to resolve the problem with emergency orthodontic care in our Bend, OR, orthodontic office.
+For emergency orthodontic care right when you need it, don’t hesitate to give us a call!

 Why Choose Struble Orthodontics for Emergency Dental Care?